gbgabiola/notes/quotes.md

-> "Absorb what is useful.
-Discard what is not.
-Add what is uniquely your own." - Bruce Lee

-> "If I quit now, I will soon be back to where I started.
-And when I started I was desperately wishing to be where I am now." - Unknown

-> "If the automobile had followed the same development cycle as the computer, a Rolls-Royce would today cost $100, get a million miles per gallon, and explode once a year, killing everyone inside." - Robert Cringely

-> "You can't use up creativity.
-The more you use, the more you have." - Maya Angelou

-> "If we did all the things we are capable of, we would literally astound ourselves." - Thomas Edison

-> "Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence." - Helen Keller

-> "If you want your life to be a magnificent story, then begin by realising that you are the author." - Mark Houlahan

-> "Decide that you want it more than you are afraid of it." - Unknown

-> "I hated every minute of training, but I said, "Don't quit.
-Suffer now and live the rest of your life as a champion." - Muhammad Ali

-> "Courage is not the absence of fear, but simply moving on with dignity despite that fear." - Pat Riley

-> "If having a coffee in the morning doesn't wake you up, try deleting a table in a production database instead." - Juozas Kaziukenas

-> "The struggle ends when the gratitude begins." - Neale Donald Walsch

-> "Passion is energy.
-Feel the power that comes from focusing what excites you." - Oprah Winfrey

-> "People who are crazy enough to think they can change the world, are the ones who do." - Apple Computers

-> "Do or do not, there is no try." - Yoda

-> "Security is always excessive until it's not enough." - Robbie Sinclair

 > "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."  - Martin Fowler, 2008